 Use MX records to verify your domain (if you haven’t already verified it) and to set up Gmail as your professional email.

-After you've switched to Google's MX records, you can receive your email in your Gmail inbox or through an email client like MS Outlook.
+After you've switched to Google's MX records, you can get your email in your Gmail inbox or through an email client like Microsoft Outlook.

 How it works

-- You’ll then update the MX record settings to direct your email to your G Suite account.
+- Then update the MX record settings to direct your email to your G Suite account.
 It’s like registering a new address with the post office so that your mail gets delivered.

-- If you already use email with your domain (your email address ends with @yourdomain.com), you’ll start receiving messages in Gmail instead of with your old email provider.
+- If you already use email with your domain (your email address ends with @example.com), you’ll start receiving messages in Gmail instead of with your old email provider.

 G Suite MX setup for your domain host (Recommended)

 Get step-by-step MX setup instructions for your domain host.
-You’ll find instructions for GoDaddy™, Enom™, 1&1 IONOS®, Dreamhost™, and many other domain hosts.
+You’ll find instructions for GoDaddy, Enom, 1&1 IONOS, Dreamhost, and many other domain hosts.
 Who is my domain host?

 G Suite MX setup (Generic steps)